 One of the best bloggers that we know to have shown what Palau de la Música Catalana hides inside its modernist walls is The Creative Adventurer.
-This ultimate guide to this amazing masterpiece in Barcelona will for sure convince you of visiting the not as well-known attraction.
+This is the ultimate guide that will for sure convince you of visiting this unique attraction.

 In a city filled with incredible architectural masterpieces from Gaudí, there is another architect who often gets forgotten.
 And yet he is perhaps just as influential in terms of founding the Catalan art form of ‘modernism’.
 His name is Lluís Domènech i Montaner and one of his best designs is the Palau de la Música Catalana.
 The Catalan style of architecture called ‘modernism’ was developed to support a new Catalan identity.
 The Palau de la Música Catalana was built in 1905 for the Orfeó Catalá (Catalan Choral Society).
 It was this choral society that was also a leading force in the Catalan cultural movement.
 The Palau de la Música Catalana is such an important piece of the history of modernism, and a symbol of Catalan nationalist pride, that it was made a World Heritage Site by the UNESCO in 1997.